saifazmi/PubCrawler/README.md

 The app gets the current location from browser, then queries google maps to find the x nearest bars/pubs We translate the location into longitude/latitude, then pass these to the esri api, which finds the optimal (walking) path between them.

+The user can edit the bars underneath the map, to select which ones they definitely do or don't want to visit.
+These choices persist when the crawl is regenerated.

 ![screenshot](screenshot.png)